utkusen/Jani-Blackjack-Analyser/README.md

 # Jani Blackjack Analyser

 A simple blackjack game supported by card counting and basic strategy.
-Coded in C# to testing basic strategy and card counting algorithms for further projects.
+Coded for analysing basic strategy and card counting algorithms in large scale researches about mathematics of blackjack.

 ## General Notes